Windows Installer, Java Installer, Freeware Installer

 Launch Conditions

-• use the [ New... ] button to add this launch condition:
+• Press the [ New... ] button to add this launch condition:

 Condition: FILE

-Description: This application cannot be installed because the file "C:\example.txt" does not exist.
+Description: This application cannot be installed because of the file "C:\example.txt" does not exist.

 PrerequisitesGo to the "Prerequisites" page.